quinnanya/quinnanya.github.io/src/pages/cv.md

 ## Talks and Presentations

+* San Jose State University, *Ukrainian libraries during the wartime: A year in review* event.
+"Preserving Digital Cultural Heritage: Lessons and Perspectives from SUCHO", with Anna Kijas and Sebastian Majstorovic.
+April 5, 2023.
 * DHNB 2023.
 "Våran klubb, Barnvaktsklubben or The Baby-Sitters Club: The Data-Sitters Club as an International Community", with Agnieszka Backman.
 March 10, 2023.
 * DHNB 2023 workshop *Challenges of long-term sustainability of DH projects: the LAM (Libraries, Archives and Museums) perspective*. "(Re)Considering Digital Preservation 10 Years after Bamboo".
 March 7, 2023.
 * University of Tennessee, Ready for the World Series Program: Ukraine.
 "Saving Ukrainian Cultural Heritage Online (SUCHO)".
 February 24, 2023.